char0n/ramda-adjunct/README.md

 ## Tree shaking support

-Tree shaking is a term commonly used in the JavaScript context for dead-code elimination.
-It relies on the static structure of ES2015 module syntax, i.e. import and export.
-Ramda Adjunct natively supports tree shaking thanks to the way the code is organized and the fact that it is using ES2015 imports.
+Tree shaking is a term commonly used in a JavaScript context for dead-code elimination.
+It relies on the static structure of ES2015's module syntax, i.e. `import` and `export`.
+Ramda Adjunct natively supports tree shaking thanks to the way the code is organized and its use of ES2015 imports.

 ```javascript
   import * as RA from 'ramda-adjunct';